riscv-software-src/homebrew-riscv/README.md

     $ brew install riscv-tools

-If you have macOS Big Sur (11), `riscv-tools` will be installed from precompiled binaries.
-If you do not have Big Sur (for x86), `riscv-tools` will be built from source.
+If you have macOS Monterey (12), `riscv-tools` will be installed from precompiled binaries.
+If you do not have Monterey (for x86), `riscv-tools` will be built from source.
 Note building from source will require approximately 6.5 GB for all of the source and intermediate build files.
 It builds with the default compiler (clang), but you can specify another compiler on the command line.
 For example:

     $ brew install --cc=gcc-10 riscv-tools